twilson63/permaweb-cookbook/docs/src/guides/posting-transactions/arweave-js.md

 Arweave native transactions can be posted directly to a node or gateway using the `arweave-js` package.

 ::: info
 Arweave scales though the use of transaction bundles.
 These bundles make it possible for each block to contain a nearly unlimited number of transactions.
 Without the use of bundles, Arweave blocks are limited 1000 transactions per block (with new blocks produced every ~2 minutes).
 If your use case exceeds this capacity you may experience dropped transactions.
-Under these circumstances please consider using [bundlr.network](./bundlr.md) to bundle your transactions.
+Under these circumstances please consider using [bundlr.network](./bundlr.md) or similar services to bundle your transactions.
 :::

 ## Installing the arweave-js Package